 Information for Authors

 All deadlines are at 23:59 GMT.
-To determine what time it is in your position, you can use The World Clock to convert the time.
+To determine what time this means in your local time zone, you can use The World Clock.

 Proceedings and Special Journal issues

-Submitted papers will be reviewed by program committee.
-All accepted papers will be published in journals (after a revision round), including IEEE Transactions on Visualization and Computer Graphics , Graphical Models (Elsevier), Journal of Computer Science and Technology (Springer), and Computational Visual Media (Springer).
+Submitted papers will be reviewed by the program committee and papers of high quality will be accepted as full papers or poster papers.
+All accepted full papers will be published in journals (after a revision round), including IEEE Transactions on Visualization and Computer Graphics , Graphical Models (Elsevier), Journal of Computer Science and Technology (Springer), and Computational Visual Media (Springer).